Hummingbird Nectar - Honey kills Hummingbirds

 Other Sweeteners to Avoid

 To attract hummingbirds, use plain white sugar and water to make nectar.
-Avoid using certain sweeteners for hummingbird nectar.
+Avoid using certain ingredients like alternative sweeteners for hummingbird nectar.
 Stick to plain white cane sugar and water for the most effective results in providing energy and nutrition.

 Use plain white cane sugar to make hummingbird nectar at home.
 You can also buy nectar concentrates or mixes that mimic floral nectar.
 Avoid using dyes such as red food coloring or flavors.
 Use good nectar to attract more hummingbirds to your feeders and enjoy watching them when you refill.